-Redesigns are often sold as all-or-nothing endeavours.
+Redesigns are often sold as all-or-nothing endeavors.
 Either you have the budget for the entire UX process or you don’t.
 But that doesn’t have to be the whole story.

 At DePalma, we’ve built some flexibility into our design process so you to pick between redesigning the UX vs. the UI of your product.

 But which should you choose?
 Ah, the eternal question.
 Before you can decide, you have to understand the difference between the two concepts.
 So let’s start by distinguishing between the two acronyms.

 First, definitions.
 UX stands for user experience, while UI stands for user interface.